 - When you stop smoking, other drugs may be affected.
 Talk with your doctor.

-- Tell your doctor if you have not been able to quit smoking after using Nicorette for as long as it says to use it.
+- Tell your doctor if you have not been able to quit smoking after using Nicorette (nicotine gum) for as long as it says to use it.

 - Gum chewing may cause problems with dental work.

-- If you are on a low-salt diet (this medicine has salt), talk with your doctor.
+- If you are on a low-salt diet (Nicorette (nicotine gum) has salt), talk with your doctor.

 - This medicine may cause harm or be deadly if used or swallowed by children or pets.
-If a child uses Nicorette or if this medicine is swallowed by a child or pet, call a doctor or poison control center right away.
+If a child uses Nicorette (nicotine gum) or if Nicorette (nicotine gum) is swallowed by a child or pet, call a doctor or poison control center right away.

-- If you are 65 or older, use Nicorette with care.
+- If you are 65 or older, use Nicorette (nicotine gum) with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 Use Nicorette (nicotine gum) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - The gum comes in 2 doses.
 If you smoke your first cigarette of the day within 30 minutes of waking use the 4 mg dose.
 If you smoke your first cigarette of the day more than 30 minutes after waking use the 2 mg dose.

 - Chew slowly until there is a tingling or peppery taste in the mouth.

 - Then place between the cheek and gum.

 - Put between the cheek and gum at some other site once the taste or tingle comes back.

 - Keep repeating this for about 30 minutes or until the taste or tingle is gone.

 - Do not eat or drink within 15 minutes before using the gum or while you are using it.